HSA vs HRA: Main Differences and Which Is Right for You

 Cons of an HRA

-• You can’t contribute to an HRA: With this type of savings account, you are limited to whatever your employer contributes to the account.
+• You can’t contribute to an HRA: This type of account is limited to whatever your employer contributes.

 • Money in an HRA cannot be invested: This means that the funds will not grow over time.

-• You may lose the money if you don’t use it: In many cases, the money in the HRA must be spent the year it is contributed or you lose it.
+• You may lose the money if you don’t use it: In many cases, you must spend the money in the HRA in the contribution year, or you lose it.
 Employers can, but do not have to, allow some funds in your HRA to carry over to the next year.

-• Inconsistent guidelines.
-HRAs are not standardized.
-As a result, an HRA offered by one company may have very different rules from an HRA offered at another company, which can lead to confusion.
+• Inconsistent guidelines: HRAs are not standardized.
+As a result, an HRA offered by one company may have very different rules from one at another company, which can lead to confusion.

 Which One Is Right for You?

-When deciding if an HRA vs. HSA is better, the choice may be made for you.
-Many companies only offer one or the other.
-And if you’re self-employed, you won’t have access to an HRA.
+In some cases, you may not have to decide if an HRA or an HSA is better.
+Many companies only offer one or the other, and if you’re self-employed, you won’t have access to an HRA.

 If your employer offers both an HDHP and an HSA, as well as an HRA, you might be able to have both an HSA and an HRA.
 Generally, this is only possible if the employer’s HRA is limited in scope, such as one that only covers vision and dental expenses or just insurance premiums.

-In the end, whether to choose an HRA vs. an HSA will depend on which health saving plan (or plans) you are eligible to access and what type of health insurance you have.
+In the end, whether to choose an HRA vs. an HSA will depend on which health savings plan (or plans) you are eligible to access and what type of health insurance you have.

 The Takeaway

-Health reimbursement accounts (HRAs) and health savings accounts (HSAs) can both reduce the cost of medical care that your health plan doesn’t cover, but they do so in different ways.
+HRAs and HSAs can both reduce the cost of medical care that your health plan doesn’t cover, but they do so in different ways.
 The main difference between HRAs and HSAs is that you own and fund your HSA, while your employer owns and funds your HRA and can impose more limitations on it.

 Whether your employer offers an HRA or an HSA, it’s a valuable workplace benefit.
 Both types of accounts help ensure you have funds you can tap to cover copays, high deductibles, and other out-of-pocket medical expenses.